 Content Strategy Users with NEEDs Vs. WANTs

-User with a “need” for something is slightly more difficult to convert than a user with a “want”.
+A user with a “need” for something is slightly more difficult to convert than a user with a “want”.
+The content strategy when building your site, you should be aware of how you serve your site content based on your users’ point of view.

-When building your site or pages, you should be aware of how you serve your site content based on your users’ point of view.
-Different users may have different intent when they arrive at your site, so catering your content based on such difference would be an important part of your content strategy.
+Users may have different intent when they arrive at your site, so catering your content based on such difference would be an important part of your content strategy.
 In this article, I’d like to talk about content strategy based on users’ needs and wants.

 Here is a basic difference in definition for “NEEDS” and “WANTS”.